Windows App SDK

 The Windows App SDK doesn't replace the Windows SDK or existing desktop Windows app types such as .NET (including Windows Forms and WPF) and desktop Win32 with C++.
-Instead, the Windows App SDK complements these existing tools and app types with a common set of APIs that developers can rely on across these platforms.
+Instead, the Windows App SDK complements those existing tools and app types with a common set of APIs that developers can rely on across these platforms.
 For more details, see Benefits of the Windows App SDK.

-If you're working on a UWP app, refer to Migrate from UWP to the Windows App SDK.
+If you're working on a UWP app, then refer to Migrate from UWP to the Windows App SDK.

 Get started with the Windows App SDK

 The Windows App SDK provides extensions for Visual Studio 2022 and Visual Studio 2019.
 Those extensions include project templates configured to use the Windows App SDK components in new projects.
 The Windows App SDK libraries are also available via a NuGet package that you can install in existing projects.